-As part of its outreach mission, DGIF has worked with the Virginia Department of Education to incorporate advice on avoiding collisions into the driver’s education manual used by thousands of new drivers every year.
-If you have questions about white-tailed deer or deer behavior, please visit the Department’s website.
+As part of its outreach mission, DWR has worked with the Virginia Department of Education to incorporate advice on avoiding collisions into the driver’s education manual used by thousands of new drivers every year.
+If you have questions about white-tailed deer or deer behavior, please visit the DWR’s website.

-The Virginia Department of Game and Inland Fisheries recommend the following tips to drivers to avoid hitting a deer:
+The Virginia Department of Wildlife Resources recommends the following tips to drivers to avoid hitting a deer:

-- When driving, particularly at night (from dusk to dawn) slow down and be attentive.
-If you see one deer, likely there will be others.
-If one deer crosses the road as you approach, others may follow.
+- Slow down and be attentive, particularly at night (from dusk to dawn).
+If one deer crosses the road as you approach, others are likely to follow.

-- Deer habitually travel the same areas; therefore deer crossing signs have been installed by the Virginia Department of Transportation.
-Use caution when you see these signs.
+- Deer habitually travel the same areas.
+Use caution when you see deer crossing signs installed in these areas by the Virginia Department of Transportation.

-- Drivers should apply brakes, even stop if necessary, to avoid hitting a deer, but should never swerve out of the lane to miss a deer.
-A collision with another vehicle, tree or other object is likely to be more serious than hitting a deer.
+- Apply brakes, even stop if necessary, to avoid hitting a deer, but never swerve out of the lane to miss a deer.
+A collision with another vehicle, tree, or other object is likely to be more serious than hitting a deer.

-- Any person involved in a collision with a deer or bear while driving a motor vehicle, thereby killing the animal, should immediately report the accident to a Conservation Police Officer or other law enforcement officer in the county or city where the accident occurred.
+- If you hit or kill a deer or bear while driving, immediately report the accident to a Conservation Police Officer or other law enforcement officer in the county or city where the accident occurred.

-- Drivers who collide with a deer or bear, thereby killing the animal, may keep it for their own use provided that they report the accident to a law enforcement officer where the accident occurred and the officer views the animal and gives the person a possession certificate.
+- If you kill a deer or bear while driving, you may keep it for your own use if you report the accident to a law enforcement officer where the accident occurred and the officer views the animal and gives you a possession certificate.